dotcypress/ula/readme.md

 1. Download latest firmware build from [Releases page](https://github.com/dotcypress/ula/releases)
 2. Hold the BOOTSEL button while connecting your board to the computer
-3. Copy firmware file downloaded earlier to the RPi-RP2 disk.
+3. Copy firmware file downloaded earlier to the RPi-RP2 disk

 ## Client software